rajalakshmi1981/TimeTravel/README.md

-# TimeTravel Spring Boot App
+# Time Travel Spring Boot App

-This is a Time Travel REST application
+This is a Time Travel REST application which stores the Travel history of the Travaller and avoids Place and Date Paradox.
+Also records the Travel details of the Traveller

 What you'll need